 Specific value increases can be found below:

-Force Slow is a mental ability, but affects a target both physically and mentally.
+Force Slow is a mental ability that affects a target both physically and mentally.
+It is directly blocked by Thought Shield and other psychic mental defences.

 These techniques do not make you move faster.
 If someone were to teleport behind you, their body would still move at their assigned speed.
 You can just move from one place to the other instantaneously plus the time it takes to actually start the teleportation process